rockneurotiko/go-bots/bookbot/README.md

 # Features!

 - Selective Keyboard to move/download even easier in mobile/desktop!
 (The selective is that every user will have his own keyboard in a chat, it won't be shared) [Thanks @Dimtar for the idea!]
-- Binary for all major platforms and architectures, just search yours in the bin directory :)
+- Binary for all major platforms and architectures, just search yours in the bin directory :) (The binaries are in the [go-bots-binaries project](https://www.github.com/rockneurotiko/go-bots-binaries))
 - Configured with flags.
 - Protected by password if you want.
   If you have sensible files, or you don't want that anyone can use your bot, you can set a password that the users/groups will have to set in the `/start` command. (`/start <pwd>`)